CLV-Iclucia/SimCraft/FluidSim/README.md

 # FluidSim: A Playground for Fluid Simulation

 ## Currently Support:

-- 2D fluid simulation inside a box, using PIC-style transfer.
-But there are still some problems.
+- 3D PIC Fluid Simulation, using finite volume method and modified incomplete Cholesky preconditioned conjugate gradient method to solve the pressure Poisson equation.
+- GPU smoke simulation, using brute force Jacobi iteration to solve the pressure Poisson equation.